 My December diabetes lab tests showed I was developing Hypothyroidism.
 The results were still in the "normal" range, but borderline.
 My doctor suggested that we redo the tests in January to see if it would get any worse.

-Men's Health magazine that soy may inhibit thyroid hormone and cause Hypothyroidism.
+Two weeks went by and my husband randomly read a blurb in Men's Health magazine that soy may inhibit thyroid hormone and cause Hypothyroidism.
 I instantly cut out all soy from my diet, and my January lab tests came back normal!

 I am completely shocked that my Endocrinologist was not aware of this soy/Hypothyroidism relationship.
 Diabetics have a higher incidence of developing thyroid disorders than non-diabetics so this is crucial knowledge for diabetic vegetarians.
 I would think all Endocrinologists would tell their patients, specifically their vegetarian patients, about the risk of eating too much soy.